Full-time: Over one year, Part-time: Two or three years

 The level of education provided by the programme is appropriate to those students who will eventually hold senior positions with consultants or contractors engaged in the building services engineering and energy management or with technical departments of government and semi-government institutions where building energy management is a major concern.
 Throughout the programme emphasis will be placed on self-motivation, critical thinking and developing analytical depth.

 Our graduates are working at some of the UK prestigious and Blue chip companies such as Director at TACE, Manager at PBS Mechanical and Renewable Energy group.
 Zone Manager at Astra Zeneca, FM manager at Keel University.

 Progression routes: PhD

-This MSc is accredited by both the Chartered Institution of Building Services Engineers (CIBSE) and the Energy Institute (EI), fulfilling the academic requirement for Chartered Engineer (CEng) status.
+The MSc course is accredited by the Chartered Institution of Building Services Engineers (CIBSE) and fulfils the academic requirement for Chartered Engineer (CEng) status.

 The application of sustainable Building Services Engineering is multi-disciplinary so you will carry out project work, which will facilitate dialogue between the Engineer and other members of the design and management team.
 It is the development of novel technological and engineering solutions within the often contradictory constraints of sustainability, safety, economy and energy efficiency, and the law which pose the challenge in the course.

 In a time of rapid technological advances, when the international community is aware of and sensitive to a range of environmental issues, you will gain sufficient understanding of current developments and their underpinning technology to analyse and offer solutions to the problems faced by today’s engineers in the fields of Building Services and associated engineering disciplines.